fishjump/LearningOS/README.md

     - [x] Font

 ## Update Log
+2020/10/5:
+  Memory management almost done.
+Now it's quite simply, but let's do some other parts, and then go back to the memory management.

 2020/10/4:
   Didn't update for a long time.
 I was so busy recently.
 Partially updated memory management and used sfinae to implement print now.